- Apply to UW

 2015 Thadchaigeni Panchalingam

 Thadchaigeni’s research interests are in consumer and behavioral economics.
-She will complete her thesis research in Spring 2016.
+She completed her MS in 2016, and is currently pursuing a PhD at the Ohio State University.

 Thesis title: Incentivizing Open Spaces in Wyoming to Promote Pollinator Habitat: Applying Agglomeration Bonuses to Unite Fragmented Habitat